wheat-eco/wheat-eco/README.md

 ### 3.2 From Modest Beginnings to Surpassing Bitcoin

-The core vision of Wheat-Sol is to create a token that, while starting with a seemingly low value, has the potential to surpass Bitcoin in the long term.
+The core vision of WheatChain is to create a token that, while starting with a seemingly low value, has the potential to surpass Bitcoin in the long term.
 This ambitious goal is based on several factors:

 1. **Long-term Perspective**: Unlike many cryptocurrencies focused on short-term gains, SWHIT is designed for multi-generational value storage.